 The presence of the 13.3 µm band on the GOES-15 Imager, similar to the GOES-12 Imager, makes near full-disk cloud products possible.
 This product complements that from the GOES Sounders.

-Figures 5.8 and 5.9 shows a comparison of GOES-15 Imager (and Sounder) cloud-top pressure derived product images from the fall of 2010.
+Figures 5.8 and 5.9 show a comparison of GOES-15 Imager (and Sounder) cloud-top pressure derived product images from the fall of 2010.
 Not shown is the larger coverage possible from the Imager-based product.
-Another comparison between GOES-13 Sounder and MODIS on EOS-Aqua showed generally good correlations, as seen in Figures 5.10 through 5.12.
+Another comparison between the GOES-13 Sounder and MODIS on EOS-Aqua showed generally good correlations, as seen in Figures 5.10 through 5.12.